Ring strain: History

-Ring strain theory was first developed by German chemist Adolf von Baeyer in 1890.
-Previously, the only types of strain believed to exist were torsional and steric; however, Baeyer's theory became based on the interactions between the two strains.
-Baeyer's theory was based on the assumption that the rings in cyclic compouns compounds were flat, and the simple geometry required for atoms in a planar structure.

-Around the same time, Hermann Sachse postulated that rings were not flat, and potentially existed in other folded or twisted conformations.
-Ernst Mohr later combined the two theories to explain the stability of six-membered rings and their frequency in nature, as well as the energy levels of other ring structures.
+Adolf von Baeyer received a Nobel Prize in 1905 for the discovery of the Baeyer strain theory, which was an explanation of the relative stabilities of cyclic molecules Baeyer's work assumed that the rings in cyclic compounds were flat.
+Around the same time, Hermann Sachse|de postulated that rings were not flat but existed in other folded or twisted conformations.
+Ernst Mohr later combined the two theories to explain the stability of six-membered rings and their frequency in nature.